philipObiri/philipObiri/README.md

 # Philip Obiri - Full Stack Software Engineer 👨‍💻

-I'm a results-driven software developer and tech-savvy professional with over 3 years of experience in software development. 💖 I'm passionate about building scalable applications with great user experiences. 💪🏼 I excel at working with key team members to identify and solve problems, taking ownership of development and challenges from start to finish. 💻 My development experience involves building solutions using multiple backend and frontend technologies.
-My goal is to stay up-to-date with trends in technology and deliver complete, high-quality solutions on time. ⚡ Fun fact: CTRL + C, CTRL + V, and CTRL + Z have saved more men than Batman😉.
+- I'm a results-driven software developer and tech-savvy professional with over 3 years of experience in software development.💖
+- I'm passionate about building scalable applications with great user experiences.💪🏼
+- I excel at working with key team members to identify and solve problems, taking ownership of development and challenges from start to finish. 💻
+- My development experience involves building solutions using multiple backend and frontend technologies.
+- My goal is to stay up-to-date with trends in technology and deliver complete, high-quality solutions on time.⚡
+- Fun fact: CTRL + C, CTRL + V, and CTRL + Z have saved more men than Batman😉.

 ## 👯 I’m looking to collaborate on open-source projects and weird ideas.
 ## 💬 Ask me about frontend development, and backend Development.